Student Directory

 Our lab studies neglected tropical diseases caused by parasitic worms.
 My project focuses on developing assays and measuring specific phenotypes such as motility and protein secretion as proxies for drug response.
 This work involves a combination or wet lab and computational approaches that we hope will result in discoveries that improve diagnostics through the identification of specific protein markers of infection and that will further drug screening methods for anti-parasitic compounds.

-Kjell Sandstorm
+Kjell Sandstrom

 ksandstrom2@wisc.edu